Every time I see a person on the street drinking an overpriced ‘to-go coffee’, I am looking at what could have been a millionaire.

 Let’s try to look a bit further into the future if you continue saving on the coffee.

-As you can see, you will become a millionaire by age 75 if you decide to skip your daily Caffe Latte and croissant.
+You will become a millionaire by age 75 if you decide to skip your daily Caffe Latte and croissant.
 Not too bad for such a small thing, right?

 I know you might want to be a millionaire before age 75, so hopefully you have also saved and invested more money than just your daily coffee.
 Remember that we are only talking about saving roughly $6 per day, which can make you a millionaire within a lifetime.